 Business fluctuates and organizations expand.
 Web traffic to online retailers increases during holidays, start-ups triple in size, and organizations scramble to respond to a quickly changing world.

-The role of automation in a scalable environment is to reduce the amount of labor required to manage and maintain that environment.
-IT can’t manually kick-off an exponential number of file transfers, or manually provision and deprovision hundreds of cloud systems or VMs.
+The role of automation in a scalable (or hyperscalable) environment is to reduce the amount of labor required to manage and maintain that compute growth.
+As environments scale, IT can’t manually kick-off an exponential number of file transfers, or manually provision and deprovision thousands of cloud systems or VMs.

 However, unpredictable costs and stringent licensing models can hamper an automation platform’s ability to scale.